-In the last financial year (April 2017-March 2018), we have paid interest on our remaining loans and repaid some of our capital.
+In the last financial year (April 2019-March 2020), we have paid interest on our remaining loan and repaid some of our capital.
 The interest and capital repayments are then used by our funders to fund other community and renewable energy projects.

 We completed our revenue share and capital repayments to CO2Sense, a community interest company based in Leeds, in the financial year 2017-18.
 CO2Sense are an ethical investor in renewable energy generation and environmental projects across the UK.

 North York Moors National Park